 Variables and constants in automation rules

-For example, there are some plans from a lineup in the Key plans variable: Professional, Professional Plus, and Enterprise.
-If the deal comment includes "Enterprise", the deal is assigned to a leading specialist.
+Example: the Key plans variable includes Professional, Professional Plus, and Enterprise.
+If the comment contains “Enterprise”, the deal is assigned to a senior specialist.

 Is not part of